codio/site/source/docs/tuts/author/overview.html.md

 ### Global
   - **[Theme](/docs/tuts/author/dyslexia/)** allows you to select the default theme for people viewing the Guide.
 We current have a light theme and will be adding a dark theme shortly.
 (Dyslexic users can also choose a special theme from the Settings drop down in the Guide player.
   - **[Scripts](/docs/tuts/author/button/)** allows you to point to one or more `.js` files in your project (usually you would have this somewhere within the `.guides` folder) that is run when the page is shown.
 This is especially useful when interacting with a Guide button.
+  - **[Lexicon Topic](/docs/tuts/author/lexikon/)**  if you use this option, an icon will appear in the Guide toolbar that will load the Lexikon window with the selected topic automatically selected.

 - **[Hamburger Icon](/docs/tuts/author/collapse/)** can be pressed to show or hide the Section List.
 - **[Section List](/docs/tuts/author/add-section/)** lists the sections in your Guide.
 You can add new ones and re-order the list by dragging